NilayDagdemir/Unity-Enash-Game/README.md

 # Unity-Enash-Game
-It is an 2D attack game made in Unity using C# only for study purposes.
-Not any commercial purpose.
+2D attack game with AI made in Unity using C#